Ilchaffurin/Pipeline-RBMS/readme.md

 #### Convert VCF files into CVS files

-If you want to change the files separators, you can modify the `;` (semicolon) in the string and insert the separator of interest
+If you want to change the files separators, you can modify the `;` (semicolon) in the string and insert the separator of interest.

+The command concerned can be found in the `variant calling` part with the name `process Bcftools`

-* In the following example the separators are indicated by `,` (comma)
+* In the following example the separators ; (semicolon) were replaced by , (comma)

 ```
 bcftools query -f '%CHROM,%POS,%ID,%REF,%ALT,%QUAL,%FILTER\n' ${file_id}${data_type}calls.vfc -o ${file_id}${data_type}_calls.csv -H